Skip to content

 end

-Data defined in modules can then be queried either by adding module_name: before the defined elements needed or by using the with <module> use <relation> syntax.
-You will find a detailed example of how to populate and query a graph at the end of this guide.
+To query the data defined in modules, you can either add module_name: before the defined elements, or you can use the with <module> use <relation> syntax.
+See Building a Graph for a detailed example of how to populate and query a graph.

 Nodes